cougz/ovh-techlabs-workbooks/docs/public-cloud/ai-endpoints/python-chainlit-voiceassistant/workbook.md

 # Authorized origins
 allow_origins = ["*"]

+# Follow symlink for asset mount (see https://github.com/Chainlit/chainlit/issues/317)
+# follow_symlink = false

 [features]
 # Process and display HTML in messages.
-This can be a security risk
+This can be a security risk (see https://stackoverflow.com/questions/19603097/why-is-it-dangerous-to-render-user-generated-html-or-javascript)
 unsafe_allow_html = false

 # Process and display mathematical expressions.
 This can clash with "$" characters in messages.